Building apps

 Creating classes and fields

 To process documents, you must specify which data points, or fields, you want to extract.
-If your project includes different document types, like a mix of passports and driver’s licenses, you can create a class for each document type and specify a different set of fields for each class.
+If your project includes different document types, like a mix of passports and driver’s licenses, create a class for each document type and specify fields for each class.

 You can create up to 250 classes per project, and up to 100 fields per class.